Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Experiments

 \subsection{Evaluation Metrics}

-For dermoscopy image dataset, we use five evaluation metrics to measure the segmentation performance, including jaccard index (JA), dice coefficient (DI), pixel-wise accuracy (AC), sensitivity (SE) and specificity (SP).
-The definition of them are:

-where $TP, TN, FP $ and $FN$ refer to the number of true positives, true negatives, false positives, and false negatives, respectively.
-For retinal fundus image dataset, we use JA to measure the optic disc segmentation accuracy.
-For liver CT dataset, Dice per case score is employed to measure the accuracy of the liver segmentation result, according to the evaluation of 2017 LiTS challenge~\cite{bilic2019liver}.
+For dermoscopy image dataset, we use \reviseagain{Jaccard index} (JA), dice coefficient (DI), pixel-wise accuracy (AC), sensitivity (SE) and specificity (SP) to measure the segmentation performance: where $TP, TN, FP $, and $FN$ refer to the number of true positives, true negatives, false positives, and false negatives, respectively. \reviseagain{For the retinal fundus image dataset}, we use JA to measure the optic disc segmentation accuracy. \reviseagain{For the liver CT dataset}, Dice per case score is employed to measure the accuracy of the liver segmentation result, according to the evaluation of \reviseagain{the 2017 LiTS challenge}~\cite{bilic2019liver}.